This blog may contain affiliate links. Read our disclosure policy for more info.

 The Truth about Living in a Van

 I lived in a van in New Zealand for almost four months.
 It was an incredible way to travel around New Zealand but it didn’t come without its challenges.
 So many people see the gorgeous #vanlife photos and think living in a van is all about sunsets, cooking outside, and swimming in the ocean.

 In case you ever considered living in a van for yourself, you’ll want to read this blog first as I reveal the truth about living in a van.
 These are the pros and cons as well as just general things to be aware of when it comes to van-life:

 The first thing to address about living in a van is the old stigma that is still somewhat attached to it.
 Nowadays (for younger travelers) living in a van is more representative of being free and living a minimalist lifestyle.
 But that doesn’t mean everybody thinks that way.
-“Living in a van down by the river” is a common quote used to describe becoming a failure at life.
+“Living in a van down by the river” is a common quote used to describe becoming a failure in life.

 When living in a van expect some people not to overly understand your choices.
 Some people will automatically assume you are poor or have no other option.
 Little do they know that this isn’t the case.
 But, that stigma is still there and you need to be prepared to be judged at least a little bit.